kedanco/100-days-kallaway-log/README.md

 For my e-commerce project, I'm done with Footer, improved the navbar, sorted out container heights and edited the spacing here and there. gonna move on to the back-end which would require more rails :)

 Faced an annoying https issue with day 19's project.
 It's like solving codepen with fcc projects again.
-Stuff like this sometimes reduced my faith in technology :rollseye:
+Stuff like this sometimes reduce my faith in technology :rollseye:

+**Link to work:**

+### Day 19 : 23rd January Tuesday, 2018

+**Today's Progress:** Udemy Node Course

+**Thoughts:** Went back to Udemy's Node course and started from the bottom again!
+Preparation for the Alpha Camp meet-up tmr on the MEAN Stack - after much tutorial-following, reading and endless MongoDB troubleshooting, finally managed to get my first MEAN stack app working!

+Injected some basic data into mongo, ran the app with node, and connected these 2 through express.

+Not exploring Angular for the front-end yet, maybe that'll come later.
+Gotta rush to get this app working before tmr :)

 **Link to work:**